iszczesniak/cpp/memory/index.md

 {% include_relative mcc.cc %}
 ```

-A parameter of a function, and a local variable of a function look the
+A parameter of a function and a local variable of a function look the
-same.
-However:
+same, but they differ in what code controls (creates, initializes and
+destroys) them:

-* a parameter is created and destroyed by the caller of the function,
+* a parameter is controlled by the caller of the function,

-* a local variable is created and destroyed by the function.
+* a local variable is controlled by the function.

 **Bottom line: a parameter is out of control of the function.**